 “Everyone should learn how to code, it teaches you how to think” Steve Jobs

 Computer Science seeks to understand and explore the world around us, both natural and artificial.
-Computer Science deals with the application of computer systems to solve real-world problems, including issues such as the identification of business needs, hardware and software, and the evaluation of usability.
+It deals with the application of computer systems to solve real-world problems, including issues such as the identification of business needs, hardware and software, and the evaluation of usability.
 It is the productive, creative and explorative use of technology.

 Key Stage 4

-Year 10 is the start of the 2 year GCSE voyage.
+Year 10 is the start of the 2 year GCSE course.
 Our curriculum is specifically tailored to ensure our students achieve their full potential in the specification set by OCR.
-Click here to see the exam board's website.
+Click here to see the exam board’s website.

 British Values, SMSC and Cultural Capital